 Emergency care for problems involving eyes is provided at the Augen-Notfallpraxis in the ophthalmology clinic at the university hospital.
 The Augen-Notfallpraxis is open around the clock on weekends and holidays, on workdays from 7 p.m. to 8 a.m., on Wednesdays starting at 1 p.m.
-The front desk is located on the main floor of the Klinik für Augenheilkunde, Killianstraße 5, on the grounds of the Uniklinik.
-Phone: 0761-270 400 20.
+The front desk is located on the main floor of the Klinik für Augenheilkunde, Killianstraße 5, on the grounds of the Uni-Klinik.
+Phone: 0761-270 400 20 or 270-400 10.